There are 22 veterans that commit suicide every day.

 Our Program provides:

-- All dogs receive cost-free training with the Hero and are certified to obtain the American Kennel Club Canine Good Citizen Certification (Companion Dog), or the Americans with Disabilities Act of 1990 (Service Dog).
+- That all dogs receive cost-free training with the Hero and are certified to obtain the American Kennel Club Canine Good Citizen Certification (Companion Dog), or the Americans with Disabilities Act of 1990 (Service Dog).

 - A care package.

-- Six (minimum) scheduled follow-up meetings while in the program and three after graduation.
+- Six (minimum) scheduled check-ins while in the program.

 - Processing of the Hero’s request for a Service Dog, to include identification of the Hero’s needs and the determination of the appropriateness of the request.